Chickens in the Snow. 7:30 AM, 18°F, Light Wind

 I took a a tour around the houses.
 One hen was sleeping on the roof of a house, a couple were roosting on the side walls, and at least a dozen on the low front walls.
 I moved them all inside.

-I forgot to mention that I've seen weather this cold before, and this much snow before, but not both at the same time.
-Before, with cold weather but no snow, the hens were not reluctant to leave the houses and visit the feeders, and my only problem was providing water.
-In previous snowstorms, the above-freezing temperatures meant that the watering system worked and (more importantly) that the snow didn't last long enough to cause much trouble.
-We're in for a week of this snowy, below-freezing weather.
+I forgot to mention that I’ve seen weather this cold before, and this much snow before, but not both at the same time.
+Before, with cold weather but no snow, the hens were happy to leave the houses and visit the feeders, and my only problem was providing water.
+In previous snowstorms, the above-freezing temperatures meant that the watering system continued working and (more importantly) that the snow didn’t last long enough to cause much trouble.
+We’re in for a week of this snowy, below-freezing weather.

 Tuesday Evening, 19°F